game-ci/documentation/docs/github/ios.md

 ### 1- Install [fastlane](https://docs.fastlane.tools/getting-started/ios/setup/)

-There are diffrent ways of installing fastlane, but the recommended approach is to make a Gemfile with following content :
+There are different ways of installing fastlane, but the recommended approach is to make a Gemfile with following content :

 ```bash